typings/typings/docs/commands.md

 ## Bundle

-Bundle the current project types into an single ambient module.
+Bundle the current project types into an single global module.

 ```
 typings bundle --out <directory>